flofriday/blog/posts/50-shades-of-kotlin/post.md

 val octal = 0xf

 // Incomplete literals,
-// but we might already highlight it while they are typing val partial = 1_ val partialOct = 0x
+// but we might already want to highlight them val partial = 1_ val partialOct = 0x
 ```

-For such behaivor I decided on a case by case basis what the current status qou was in for each project.
+For such behaivor I decided on a case by case basis what the current status qou was in each project.

-So finally we end up with a short list of completed PRs – that I promise to keep updating but eventually will propperly forget – and a longer backlog for eventual _nerd-sniping_:
+Finally we end up with a short list of completed PRs – that I'll now promise to keep updating but more likely will eventually forget – and a longer backlog for eventual _nerd-sniping_:

 - [Monaco](https://github.com/microsoft/monaco-editor/pull/4973)
 - [CodeMirror](https://github.com/codemirror/legacy-modes/pull/23)